-A: We cannot provide information on future DTIF Calls at this time.
-All Call announcements will be posted on https://enterprise.gov.ie.
+A: No information on future DTIF Calls is available at this time.
+All Call announcements will be posted on the Department's website at: https://enterprise.gov.ie, and posted on the Department and Enterprise Ireland Twitter accounts: @DeptEnterprise and @EntIrl.